openprocurement/openprocurement.auctions.dgf/docs/source/tutorial.rst

   :code:

-Within 15 business days since becoming candidate a new candidate must confirm qualification with steps described above (:ref:`Qualification`).
+Within 11 business days since becoming candidate a new candidate must confirm qualification with steps described above (:ref:`Qualification`).

 .. _Waiting_refusal:

 Refusal of waiting by another participant
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The second candidate (participant that has submitted the second highest bid at the auction) can refuse to wait for disqualification of the first candidate:
+The second candidate (participant that has submitted the second highest valid bid at the auction) can refuse to wait for the disqualification of the first candidate:

 .. include:: qualification/award-waiting-cancel.http